openhab/openhab-docs/configuration/rules-dsl.md

 However, DateTimeType is not a Joda DateTime and in fact the two are incompatible, requiring some conversion in order to use the two together.

 The lowest common denominator when working with time is to get at the epoch value.
-Epoch is the number of milliseconds that has passed since 1 January 1970 GMT and stored in a `long`.
+Epoch is the number of milliseconds that have passed since 1 January 1970 GMT and stored in a `long`.
-With epoch, one can compare two dates together, convert a Joda DateTime to a DateTimeType and visa versa.
+With epoch, one can compare two dates together, convert a Joda DateTime to a DateTimeType and vice versa.

 ```java
 // Get epoch from DateTimeType